sholladay/dotfiles/README.md

 2. If you are planning to [change your account name](https://support.apple.com/en-us/HT201548), do so now, before any other software is installed.
 Not all software is capable of gracefully handling changes to your home directory path.

-3. Run `sudo nano /etc/paths` and add Homebrew to the paths:
+3. Run the installer. *See [install.sh](https://github.com/sholladay/dotfiles/blob/master/install.sh) to learn what it does.*

+    ```bash
+    bash -c "$(curl -fsSL https://raw.githubusercontent.com/sholladay/dotfiles/master/install.sh)";
     ```
-    /opt/homebrew/bin
-    /usr/local/bin
-    /usr/bin
-    /bin
-    /opt/homebrew/sbin
-    /usr/local/sbin
-    /usr/sbin
-    /sbin
-    ```

-4. Restart the shell.

-5. Run the installer. *See [install.sh](https://github.com/sholladay/dotfiles/blob/master/install.sh) to learn what it does.*

-    ```sh
-    sh -c "$(curl -fsSL https://raw.githubusercontent.com/sholladay/dotfiles/master/install.sh)";
-    ```

-6. If you are on macOS, the shell will speak a greeting to you.
+4. If you are on macOS, the shell will speak a greeting to you.
 Modify `~/Code/sh/greet` if it gets your name wrong.

 ## Additional setup